HR-Fahim/JAVA-Code-Crafter/README.md

    ```
    git clone https://github.com/HR-Fahim/JAVA-Code-Crafter.git
    ```
-2. Once the repository is cloned, navigate to the root directory of the repository using the command line.
+2. Once the repository is cloned, navigate to the root directory of the repository.

 3. Explore the folders and files to find the specific coding problem you are interested in.